openstack/barbican/doc/source/api/userguide/containers.rst

 Containers API - User Guide
 ****************************

-The containers resource is the organizational center piece of Barbican.
+The containers resource is the organizational center piece of barbican.
 It creates a logical object that can be used to hold secret references.
 This is helpful when having to deal with tracking and having access to hundreds of secrets.